 Moscow formed the 45th Air Force and Air Defense Army as part of its Northern Fleet in December 2015.
 Shoigu said that modern military technology was “necessary for guarding borders” in the Arctic.
 Russian officials have previously said that the air base facilities are essential for protecting shipping routes that link Europe with the Pacific region across the Arctic Ocean.

-Russia plans to develop a “self-sufficient” standing military force by 2018, based in the territory it owns in the Arctic, according to a report.
+Russia plans to develop a “self-sufficient” standing military force, based in the territory it owns in the Arctic, according to a report.
 The military force will include Air Force and air defense subunits.
 Russia will also create a new training center in the Arctic.
-Sergei Shoigu told Russian news agencies that the “creation and arming” of the Arctic military unit should be completed by 2018.

 Moscow launched its latest Arctic military base in April 2017 on one of the northernmost points of its remote Franz Josef Land archipelago.
 The base can comfortably support 150 staff for up to 18 months, establishing the mold for Russia’s post-Soviet military strategy.
 The Russian government announced plans in March 2014 to reopen 10 former Soviet-era military bases along the Arctic seaboard, including 14 airfields, that were closed after the end of the Cold War.
 Shoigu also said four were completed in 2015, a base on the Franz Josef Land archipelago is nearly complete.
 “We are not hiding this from anyone: we are have practically finished building bases on the Novosibirsk Archipelago and on Kotelny island.” .